Program Director, Curriculum and Instruction, Ph.D.

-She earned her master’s degree from San Francisco State University and her doctorate from University of California, Berkeley and San Francisco State.
-Before joining the Lynch School in 2014, she was the IES Postdoctoral Fellow in Special Education Intervention Research at Vanderbilt University in the Department of Special Education.
+She earned her master’s degree from San Francisco State University and her doctorate from University of California, Berkeley.
+Before joining the Lynch School in 2013, she was the IES Postdoctoral Fellow in Special Education Intervention Research at Vanderbilt University in the Department of Special Education.

 1. Sandbank, M., Bottema-Beutel, K., La Point, S.C., Feldman, J.I., Barrett, D.J., Caldwell, N., Dunham, K., Crank, J., & Woynaroski, T. (in Press).
 Autism intervention meta-analysis (Project AIM)

 2: A living systematic review and meta-analysis of each childhood autism intervention studies.
 The BMJ.
 2. Bottema-Beutel, K., Kapp, S.K., Sasson, N., Gernsbacher, M.A., & Natri, H. Botha, M. (in press).
 Anti-ableism and scientific accuracy in autism research: A false dichotomy.
 Frontiers in Psychiatry.
 Submitted to a special issue, Autism: Break the Stigma.

 3. Bottema-Beutel, K., Kim, S.Y., LaPoint, S.C., Mohiuddin, S., Yu, Q., & McKinnon, R. (in press).
 Social Validity in autism intervention research for transition age autistic youth.
 Exceptional Children.